-Fluid Extract made by a process of hydro-ethanolic percolation, with a ratio of 1 part Ashwagandha Root to 1 part liquid.
-Liquid comprises of 55% water and 45% sugar beet derived ethanol.
+Here at Nature’s Laboratory we make fluid extract using this versatile herb.
+The fluid extract is made by a process of hydro-ethanolic percolation, with a ratio of 1-part Ashwagandha Root to 1 part liquid.
+The liquid comprises 55% water and 45% sugar beet derived ethanol.

 Product is supplied in amber PET bottles with tamper evident screw tops.
 This keeps the contents fresh and protected from light.
 Look out for the QR code on the label - you can scan this with your smartphone to download the Certificate of Analysis document for this product.